 I strode out, barefoot and in shorts, bandages around my legs where the gumboots had bitten into my calves, plonked a bag on the stage, nodded to no less than Liz Frencham on bass, David Hyams on geet, and Bernard himself wielding his axe. 🎸 There were others.

-I fluffed the first line because I was then crap at singing lead with accompaniment, rarely knew when to come in.
+I fluffed the first line because I was – still am – crap at singing lead with accompaniment, rarely if ever know when to come in.
 But I made up for lost ground, and when we hit the first chorus, I had props.

 “Ob-La-Di, Ob-La-Da, life goes on, bra…” ♪♪♪